Nosferatu (John Zorn album)

-Nosferatu is the sixteenth studio album by John Zorn released on the Tzadik label in April 2012 on the 100th Anniversary of Bram Stoker's death.
-Zorn wrote the score as a commission for a Polish theatre group's adaption of Stoker's novel Dracula.
+Nosferatu is the sixteenth studio album by John Zorn released on the Tzadik label in April 2012 on the 100th anniversary of Bram Stoker's death.
+Zorn wrote the score as a commission for a Polish theatre group's adaptation of Stoker's novel Dracula.

 Reception

 Allmusic said "With the ever-changing nature of its music and the relatively short cues, Nosferatu feels much shorter than it is; it's a deeply focused work that holds together easily.
 While its very subject matter dictates sinister overtones, the music found here, with few exceptions, is quite pleasurable and accessible listening; when taken together, its cues suggest a new kind of American Gothic".
 All About Jazz stated "Zorn's Nosferatu is a generally haunting album, but the composer punctuates the doom and gloom with moments of grandeur, aggression and even outright jazziness...
 Nosferatu doesn't present any surprises or musical innovation.
 Nevertheless, the ambient album flows well, and is a solid addition to Zorn's catalog of musical scores with a couple examples of great sax playing".